textcreationpartnership/A02053/README.md

 ##Content Summary##

 #####Front#####
-Nevves from Graues-end sent to nobody.Dekker, Thomas, ca. 1572-1632.1604Approx.
-59 KB of XML-encoded

 #####Body#####

+1. TEE EPISTLE Dedicatory.

+1. Newes from Graues-ende.

-1. The cause of the Plague.
+    _ The cause of the Plague.

-1. The Horror of the Plague.
+    _ The Horror of the Plague.

-1. The Cure of the Plagne.
+    _ The Cure of the Plagne.

-1. The necessitie of a Plague.
+    _ The necessitie of a Plague.

 **Types of content**